zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 ## Install Kong Gateway with Kind

-Kind stands for Kubernetes In Docker, and is a tool for running local Kubernetes clusters using Docker Containers.
-In this guide you use Kind to deploy a cluster and Helm to install Kong Gateway.
+Kind or Kubernetes-in-Docker, is a tool for running local Kubernetes clusters in Docker Containers.
+In this guide you can deploy a Kind Kubernetes cluster and then use Helm to install Kong Enterprise Gateway.
 ## Prerequisites

 - [`Helm 3`](https://helm.sh/)